How to Search for a Rental Home

 Does the water run clean or is it rust colored when you first turn it on?
 Does the shower have enough water pressure to rinse shampoo out of your hair?
 Does the unit have a dedicated hot water heater or will you race to beat your neighbors for a hot shower in the morning?

 As with the cabinets and drawers, are all doors and windows in good working order?
 There’s nothing worse than renting a place when it’s chilly outside only to find that, come warmer weather, the windows are painted shut.

 What are the Rules Regarding Exterior Decorating and Yard Maintenance?

 Are you allowed to paint the interior?
 Can you decorate exterior spaces such as balconies or patios in the manner of your choosing?
 Will you be responsible for any or all of the yard maintenance as a tenant?

 What are the Policies for Pets And Guests?

 What are the pet and guest policies for the building or unit?
 Are you allowed to have guests for longer than one or two nights?
 What if your out of town guests bring their pets along?
 What if you decide you want to get a pet in the future?

 Check Your Landlord’s Reviews & Reputation!

 If you’ve never had the misfortune of renting from an unscrupulous landlord, take a moment to appreciate your good fortune.
-Now, here’s a tip from the rest of us: check up on your landlord before you sign anything.
-If a property management company manages your new home, check their rating with the BBB and read their online reviews.
+Here’s a tip from the rest of us: check up on your landlord before you sign anything.
+If a property management company manages your new home, check their rating with the Better Business Bureau (BBB) and read their online reviews.
 If you’re renting from a private individual, run a criminal background check, talk to other tenants, and make sure the property isn’t due for foreclosure.